readthedocs/blog/api-v3-stable.rst

 - Setting up documentation for a new project
 - Automating the release of a new version
 - Pausing a release if you detect a failed build
-- Automaticaly create redirects for changes files
+- Automatically create redirects for changes files

 If you want to know more about it, please check out the full `APIv3 documentation <https://docs.readthedocs.io/page/api/v3.html>`_.